Land Use & Zoning

 Zoning also provides zoning clearances for building permits, new water meter requests and permanent sign permits.
 It also issues permits for Home Occupations, parking lots, fences, and banners and inflatable signs.

 The Planning Division is responsible for implementing the Annexation Policies of the City of Rockford.
-The policies were first adopted in 1984 and revised in 1993, and are designed to promote the orderly growth and development of the City.
+The policies were first adopted in 1984, revised in 1993, and revamped and updated in 2022.
+The policies are designed to promote the orderly growth and development of the City.
 Staff processes petitions for annexation for voluntary annexations, and water agreements for property owners connecting to the City water system.
 Staff is also responsible for working with developers and property owners who wish to annex large areas into the City.
 In these cases, staff must often address zoning questions; street layout on the property; land use issues where proposals differ from what is shown on the City’s adopted plan map; access to and from the property; and availability of public utilities, i.e., sanitary sewer and City water.
-If these negotiations are successful, a Preannexation Agreement between the City and the property owner is developed and approved by City Council prior to annexation of the property.
+If these negotiations are successful, an Annexation Agreement between the City and the property owner is developed and approved by City Council.
+In some cases when the land is not contiguous to the City, a Pre-annexation Agreement is negotiated between the City and the property owner and approved by City Council prior to annexation of the property.

-The Subdivision Office is responsible for the administration and enforcement of the Subdivision Regulations.
+The Planning Division is responsible for the administration and enforcement of the Subdivision Regulations.
 Most commercial and industrial developments require the division of land into smaller parcels and the construction of streets for access, i.e., subdivision plats.
 All subdivisions plats are routed to this office which, in turn, distributes them to various agencies for review and comment.
-All comments are then gathered and incorporated into a Subdivision Recommendation to be considered by the Codes and Regulations Committee and ultimately by the full City Council.
+All comments are then gathered and incorporated into a Subdivision Recommendation to be considered by the Code and Regulation Committee and ultimately by the full City Council.